waelhammoudeh/overpass-4-slackware/README.md

 Overpass is a query language with its own rules, I find it very easy to learn.
 To me Overpass is a tool to retrieve OSM data, similar to another OSM tool known as "Nominatim".
 Overpass is a lot less demanding in terms of hardware requirements and easier to setup.
-Has Its Own Database engine.
-No need for Postgresql or anything else; software requires expat library which is provided by Slackware64 current.
+Overpass has its own database.

-Limited Area Database Guide:
+Limited Area Database Rational:

-Full database (planet) size can be huge, 100s of gigabytes maybe approaching one terabyte in disk space.
-To save disk space there is another way to control the size of the database which is limiting the area.
-OSM data files are available for different regions of the world (big and small) ranging from continents to individual countries even specific cities.
-This guide shows this method for the database setup - initialization.
+Full database (planet) size can be huge, 100s of gigabytes maybe approaching one terabyte of disk space - I do not know the actual size.
+To save disk space we limit the area and have database for single country for example.
+OSM data files are available for different regions of the world (big and small) ranging from continents to individual countries even cities.
+This guide shows this method for the database initialization / setup.

 This is NOT a tutorial for OverpassAPI.
 I will just show you how I installed it on my system, so you too can have your own local server.